AaltoAsia/O-MI/README.md

 Internet of Things data server.
 Implementation of O-MI Node as specified in [Open Messaging Interface (O-MI)](http://www.opengroup.org/iot/omi/index.htm) v1.0 standard with [Open Data Format (O-DF)](http://www.opengroup.org/iot/odf/index.htm) standard.
 It is intended to be as reference implementation that shows how these standards work in more detail.
 See [Features.md](https://github.com/AaltoAsia/O-MI/blob/master/docs/Features.md) for more details.

 O-MI can be used to query or update data, but also to set up data streams with *subscriptions*.
-It means that the standard can be used to make peer-to-peer like connections, but it can also be used just as traditional client-server setups.
-O-MI standardises the requests with XML, which can be sent with almost any protocol.
+It means that the standard can be used to make peer-to-peer like connections, but it can also be used in traditional client-server setup.
+O-MI standardises the requests with XML, and they can be sent with almost any text based protocol.
 This implementation supports http, https and websocket.

 O-DF is a simple object hierarchy format defined in XML.
 O-DF is used as data payload in O-MI.
-O-MI supports use of any text based data format, but request semantics might be more ambigious.
+O-DF can be thought as a file structure with directories which are `Object`s and files which are `InfoItem`s.
+O-MI also supports use of any text based data format, but request semantics might be more ambigious.
 Payloads other than O-DF are not yet supported in this implementation.

 Questions or problems with the server or the standards can be posted to [Issues](https://github.com/AaltoAsia/O-MI/issues), email or [gitter chat](https://gitter.im/AaltoAsia/O-MI?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge). [![Join the chat at https://gitter.im/AaltoAsia/O-MI](https://badges.gitter.im/AaltoAsia/O-MI.svg)](https://gitter.im/AaltoAsia/O-MI?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)